 Dr. Palanek attended Queen’s University in Kingston, beginning in 1937.
 After completing an undergraduate degree, Dr. Palanek went on to medical school at Queen’s.
 Dr. Palanek enlisted in the army while he was in medical school.
 He was required to intern through the summer vacation.
 Dr. Palanek interned at St. Joseph’s Hospital in Chatham.
 Dr. Palanek graduated M.D.,C.M. (which included his Masters of Surgery) on January 20th, 1943.

 On the 30th of January, 1943, he married Lillian (Lacina) Palanek.
 She was born in Czechoslovakia, the daughter of Francis Lacina and the former Frances Brecka.
-Mrs. Palanek had 2 sisters Mary and Emily and a brother Stanley.
+Mrs. Palanek had 2 sisters Mary and Emily and a brother named Stanley.

 Dr. Palanek completed his internship at St. Joseph’s Hospital in London.
 The following year, Dr. and Mrs. Palanek had a baby boy who they named Robert John Palanek.
 Dr. Palanek was suppose to report to Officers Training in Winnipeg, but delayed his arrival to care for his wife and new-born son after a difficult delivery.
 Mrs. Palanek and baby Robert flew to Winnipeg three weeks later.